Crashlens/crashlens_detector/README.md

 ## 📝 Logging Helper

-To make log analysis seamless, you can use our [`crashlens-logger`](https://github.com/Crashlens/logger) package to emit logs in the correct structure for CrashLens.
+To make log analysis seamless, you can use our [`crashlens-logger`](https://github.com/Crashlens/logger) package to emit logs in the correct structure for Crashens Detector.
 This ensures compatibility and reduces manual formatting.

 **Example usage:**
 ```sh